zenite-docs/zenite-docs.github.io/endpoints/response.md

 If the query returned any rows, the result array will contain an object with fields `rows` and `code`.

-The `rows` field is an array containing column values (per row), and the `code` field indicates if the query returned an error (if the query returned any results, the code will be 0).
+The `rows` field is an array containing column values (per row), and the `code` field indicates if the query returned an error (if the query did not return an error, the code will be 0).

 ### Non-row or error results
 ```json